microsoft/AppSource/Troubleshooting/GrantMicrosoftReadAccessToYourAzureResourceGroup.md

 1) Log into the Azure Portal (https://portal.azure.com) with an account that is the owner of the Azure Subscription the Test Drive Resources are deployed to.

-Invite the Microsoft Support User to your Azure AD with Azure B2B
+Invite the Microsoft Support user to your Azure AD with Azure B2B

 2) Navigate to 'Azure Active Directory' -> 'Users and groups' -> 'All users'
 3) Click the 'new guest user' button in the command bar
 4) Enter the email of the following user: support@dynamicstestdrive.onmicrosoft.com
 5) Click the 'Invite' button

-Grant the Microsoft Support user read access to your Azure Resource Group
+Grant the Microsoft Support user read-only access to your Azure Resource Group

 6) Navigate to 'Resource Groups'
 7) Click on the Resource Group your Test Drive resources (Azure Function and Azure Logic Apps) are deployed into.